matrix-org/sytest/docker/README.md

 Included currently is:

-- matrixdotorg/sytest, a base container with SyTest dependencies installed
+- matrixdotorg/sytest:stretch and matrixdotorg/sytest:buster, base containers with SyTest dependencies installed
-- matrixdotorg/sytest-synapse:py35, a container which will run SyTest against Synapse on Python 3.5
+- matrixdotorg/sytest-synapse:py35, a container which will run SyTest against Synapse on Python 3.5 + Stretch
+- matrixdotorg/sytest-synapse:py37, a container which will run SyTest against Synapse on Python 3.7 + Buster
+- matrixdotorg/sytest-dendrite:go110, a container which will run SyTest against Dendrite on Go 1.10 + Stretch
-- matrixdotorg/sytest-dendrite, a container which will run SyTest against Dendrite
+- matrixdotorg/sytest-dendrite:go113, a container which will run SyTest against Dendrite on Go 1.13 + Buster

 ## Using the containers